Workshop installation recommended

 Gives instructions when parallel parking for example.

-"Park Assist Pilot" can only be used in combination with rear and front parking assistance.
+"Park Assist Pilot" can only be used if the car is equipped with "Rear parking assistance" or "Rear and front parking assistance".

 - Ordered according to separate procedures and downloaded using VIDA.